23 July, 2024

 He's back for 14 precious days before going away again (for his third annual August trip to Scotland, for the Edinburgh Fringe).

-We are a love born of distance.
-When we first got together we did not live in the same place and we courted long-distance with letters and phone calls and FaceTime and texting.
-It never felt like a chore to communicate, for either of us.
+When we first got together we courted long-distance with letters and phone calls and FaceTime and texting.
+It never felt like a chore to communicate.
 Remaining connected always felt natural and easy, in many ways pleasurable; and the love did thrive between Chicago and New York.
 We saw one another every three weeks or so (we learned that was the "max" pretty early on), learning that after the 21-day mark we became out of sync, forgot little things, became accustomed to solitude.

 So here is to soaking up these summer days in the glow of my love.